-Lake Turkana is one of the natural wonders of the world which lies at Kenya’s far Northern border.
-The lake is located in the Kenyan Rift Valley and it’s the world’s largest alkaline and permanent desert lake.
+Lake Turkana is one of the world’s natural wonders, which lies at Kenya’s far Northern border.
+The lake is located in the Kenyan Rift Valley, and it’s the world’s largest alkaline and permanent desert lake.

 The History of Lake Turkana